Sue Neal - Chair

-I have recently moved to Banbury from Warmington, where my husband’s family farmed for many years.
-We worship at the Peoples Church in Banbury and are responsible for discipleship training.
+3 years ago I moved to Banbury from Warmington, where my husband’s family farmed for many years.
+We worship at the Peoples Church and I am a member of the Kids Team.
 Until I retired I worked at Banbury school for 20 years, mainly in the areas of SEN and maths.
 I have 9 grandchildren of primary school age and younger and am passionate about every child fulfilling their potential in a caring, nurturing and supportive environment.
-My particular governor responsibilities are as SEND and Kestrels link and as co-chair.
+My particular governor roles are as SEND and Mental Health link and as chair.
 I am a member of the Standards committee.

 I have lived in Wroxton since 1992 and, although now adults, both of my children attended Wroxton Primary School.
 I work as an engineer in the Department of Physics at Oxford University.

-I have been a Foundation governor since 2011 and I am Chair of the Standards Committee, the Safeguarding governor and the link governor for the Eagles class.
+I have been a Foundation governor since 2011 and I am Chair of the Standards Committee and the Safeguarding governor.

 I joined the Governing Board in the summer of 2019 and am now chair of the resources commitee and link governor for Eagles.
 The school has always maintained a link with the Wroxton and Balscote Parish Council, usually by having one of its members on the board.
 Currently no member of the Council was available to take on this role, so I was delighted to be able to offer to do this myself.
 I am married to a parish councillor and although I have never had professional involvement in them, I have always been interested in schools since my own children attended them; I now have five grandchildren at state primaries or secondary schools (the other five being abroad or too young).

 I have lived in Balscote since 2001.
 Before retirement I was a magistrate on a London bench for 25 years, and also a volunteer and one time branch director at Central London Samaritans, both of which have given me what I hope are very useful skills and experiences.
 St Mary Magdalene in Balscote is my local church.